My Community Awards

 The Awards can only be used for the purposes for which they were given and as outlined in the shortlisted Finalists’ completed information request.
 If an Award is used for any other purpose, it may be viewed as fraud or deception.
 If for any reason an Award cannot be used for the purposes it was originally intended, the Winner must approach the Promoter to approve the redirection of funding.
 If the revised project does not meet these Terms and Conditions, the Promoter reserves the right to reclaim the Award from the Winner.

 The group category Winners will be sent an Impact Assessment form (by email) by the Promoter shortly after the Award has been made.
 As a condition of receiving an Award, each Winner must complete this Impact Assessment form to record the impact the Award has made in their local community.
 The form is to be completed once the project is complete and must be returned to the Promoter.

 By submitting an entry, the Winners of the Competition agree to be contacted and to take part in post-Award activity including, but not limited to, regular communications about the project for which the Award has been used.
 This may include, but is not limited to, media activity, social media or information displayed on the Promoter’s website.

-The Promoter will hold an awards evening for all Competition Winners on 26th September 2019 in Northampton.
+The Promoter will hold an awards evening for all Competition Winners at the end September 2020.
 All awards and trophies will be given out at this event and all Winners are expected to attend.